RedBucketRealty/Planning/business_requirements.md

   5. Rent a shared co-working space (individual)
   6. Rent an event space (individual)
   7. Buy an event space (individual)
+  8. Rent a warehouse (individual)
+  9. Buy a warehouse (individual)
-  8. Rent a virtual office space (individual)
+  10. Rent a virtual office space (individual)
-  9. Rent a residence (corporate)
+  11. Rent a residence (corporate)
-  10. Buy a residence (corporate)
+  12. Buy a residence (corporate)
-  11. Rent a private office (corporate)
+  13. Rent a private office (corporate)
-  12. Buy a private office (corporate)
+  14. Buy a private office (corporate)
-  13. Rent a shared co-working space (corporate)
+  15. Rent a shared co-working space (corporate)
-  14. Rent an event space (corporate)
+  16. Rent an event space (corporate)
-  15. Buy an event space (corporate)
+  17. Buy an event space (corporate)
+  18. Rent a warehouse (corporate)
+  19. Buy a warehouse (corporate)
-  16. Rent a virtual office space (corporate)
+  20. Rent a virtual office space (corporate)

 - These are the following services:
   1. Personalized real estate search